 4th Generation Computers

-In this generation, computers were based on microprocessors.
-It was a revolutionary time in the world of technologies.
+The fourth generation of computers were based on microprocessors.
+It was a revolutionary time in the world of technology.
 The whole computer processor came down to one small chip -Intel.

 This time is also called the era of VLSI (Very Large scale Integration).
 With VLSI thousand of components could be integrated on a single chip.
 In the year 1981 people saw the first computer for home use.
 It was manufactured by IBM.
 And in 1984 Macintosh was introduced by Apple.
 These microprocessors were not limited to computers they were further used for other electronic devices.